mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 import cv2
 import numpy as np

-# Upload image to GPU
 img = cv2.imread('image.jpg')

+# Upload image to GPU.
-gpu_img = cv2.cuda_GpuMat()
+gpu_img = cv2.cuda.GpuMat()
 gpu_img.upload(img)

-# Process on GPU
+# Process on GPU.
 gpu_gray = cv2.cuda.cvtColor(gpu_img, cv2.COLOR_BGR2GRAY)

 # Download back to CPU
-gray = gpu_gray.download()
+cpu_gray = gpu_gray.download()
 ```

 ## OpenCV-CUDA Benchmark

-I will benchmark CPU vs GPU performance for background subtraction using OpenCV's
-MOG (Mixture of Gaussians) algorithm.
-I will compare standard OpenCV (CPU) implementation
+I will benchmark CPU vs GPU performance for background subtraction using OpenCV's MOG (Mixture of Gaussians) algorithm.
+Background subtraction identifies which parts of an image have changed.
+Imagine separating a person walking through a scene from the static background behind them.
+MOG works by building a statistical model of what the "normal" background looks like, then flagging anything different as foreground.

-against OpenCV CUDA (GPU) implementation on both static images (to simulate static background) and video file (where there is motion).
+I'll compare standard OpenCV (CPU) implementation against OpenCV CUDA (GPU) implementation on:
+1. **Static images**: Repeated processing of the same image simulates a camera watching an unchanging scene (like an empty room).
+2. **Video file**: Real motion tests how well the algorithm adapts to dynamic changes (like people moving).

 The `cv2.bgsegm.createBackgroundSubtractorMOG()` will run in CPU and  `cv2.cuda.createBackgroundSubtractorMOG()` is the CUDA alternative.